FlipperPA/at-t-pihole/README.md

 # Setting Up Pi Hole with AT&T Fiber's BGW320-505 Router

 AT&T Fiber internet service is one of the worst I've encountered, and I'm from the home of Comcast's Xfinity, so that's saying something.
-They engage in more dark patterns than any ISP I have seen:
+They force a lot of bad, [dark patterns](https://en.wikipedia.org/wiki/Dark_pattern) on their users:

 * They force you to use their equipment, which is some of the worst on the market;
-* They don't let you easily change your DNS provider;
+* They don't let you easily [change your DNS server](https://www.howtogeek.com/897514/why-you-should-change-your-dns-server-today/);
-* They monitor your web-surfing and sell the data to data brokers;
+* They monitor your web-surfing through their DNS servers and sell the data to data brokers;
 * They don't allow you basic white and black listing of websites, unless you pay an additional monthly fee for their awful app;
 * Their default configuration of IPv6 is broken, and prevent devices such as the Meta Quest from properly connecting over WiFi until disabled completely.